bankymondial/Predicting-Gym-Class-Attendance/README.md

 # Predicting-Gym-Class-Attendance
-A dataset on class attendance for GoalZone, a fitness club chain in Canada, published on Kaggle
+Predicting gym class attendance with a dataset on class attendance for GoalZone, a fitness club chain in Canada, published on Kaggle.

 ## Problem definition
 GoalZone has fully booked classes that often have a low attendance rate.